 Cape Flattery is the contiguous United States’ most northwestern point and is located on the Olympic Peninsula.
 The Cape is on the Makah Native American Reservation which is open to visitors.
 You will require proof of vaccination and a $20 Recreation Permit that can be purchased in Neah Bay.

 This has to be one of the grandest small towns you’ll ever come across!
 Port Townsend was once on its way to being the Northern Pacific Railroad terminal and a major trade port.
-Speculators commissioned Victorian mansions and grand commercial buildings at the waterfront before the Railroad’s plan changed.
+Speculators commissioned Victorian mansions and grand commercial buildings at the waterfront.
+Then the Railroad changed its plans!

-Hence, the historic district of Port Townsend is far more opulent than one might expect from a city with a population of little over 10,000 permanent residents.
+Hence, the historic district of Port Townsend is far more opulent than one might expect.
+Escpecially for a city with a population of little over 10,000 permanent residents.
 It’s beautiful Sound-side location benefits from a rain shadow cast by the Olympic Mountains, making it sunnier than much of the rest of the Peninsula.

 Stop for lunch or a coffee in the historic main street; drive by the mansions of yesteryear; and visit Fort Worden Historical Park.